 20. In 2019, the average cost of a medically consulted injury was $42,000, while the average cost per death was $1.22 million.
 [NSC]

-22. 67 percent of construction workers feel that standards are higher for productivity than for safety.
-[EHS Today]
+22. 67% of construction workers feel that standards are higher for productivity than for safety.
+[National Safety Council via EHS Today]

-23. 55 percent of workers believe they need more safety training, and 25 percent worry about being injured every day.
+23. 55% of workers believe they need more safety training, and 25% worry about being injured every day.
 [360 Training]

 24. OSHA safety certifications take between 10 and 30 hours to complete and cost between $60 and $180.
 [OSHA]

-25. Over 60 percent of construction accidents occur within an employee’s first year of work, highlighting the need for proactive, high-quality training.
+25. Over 60% of construction accidents occur within an employee’s first year of work, highlighting the need for proactive, high-quality training.
 [BLS]

 The State of Construction Safety in 2022

-Construction safety continues to evolve, and improvements in equipment and wearable technology have helped push the industry forward.
-Still, a renewed commitment to safety and training is essential in 2021 given the number of preventable injuries and deaths in the industry each year.
+Construction safety continues to evolve, and improvements in equipment and wearable technology are helping push the industry forward.
+Still, a renewed commitment to safety and training is essential in 2022, given the number of preventable injuries and deaths in the industry each year.

 Doubling down on safety requires investment in proper education for workers.
-For example, techniques like “3 points of contact” help reduce falls, which are the leading cause of death and injury among construction workers.
-Meanwhile, a proper understanding of equipment—like aerial lifts or cranes—is vital to avoid accidents involving falling objects or collisions.
-Finally, improvement in communication—whether with an overarching safety plan, or specialized communication like hand signals—has a measurable effect on safety.
+For example, techniques like three points of contact help reduce falls, which are the leading cause of death and injury among construction workers.
+Meanwhile, a proper understanding of equipment like aerial lifts or cranes is vital to avoid accidents involving falling objects or collisions.
+Finally, improvement in communication — whether it’s an overarching safety plan or specialized communication like hand signals — has a measurable effect on safety.